 Shape the Rolls and Bake

-Punch down dough and turn out onto a floured surface.
+Punch down dough and turn it out onto a floured surface.
 Divide dough in half and shape each half into a rectangle.

-Heat oven to 350 F. Brush tops of rolls with additional melted butter.
+Heat oven to 350 F. Brush the tops of rolls with additional melted butter.
 Bake 45 to 60 minutes or until rolls are golden brown.

 Remove the rolls from the oven and cool.
 Dust rolls with powdered sugar, if desired.